 November 9, 2017

-Recently we’ve heard from the media that we’re in the middle of an ‘ice epidemic’ because of the huge harm the drug is causing individuals, loved ones and others.
+We’ve heard from the media that we’re in the middle of an ‘ice epidemic’ because of the huge harm the drug is causing individuals, loved ones and others.
 Ice is an issue in Australia, that’s true – but the media is not calling alcohol an epidemic when it is the drug causing the second-highest level of harm to our society (overtaken only by tobacco).

 Alcohol is embedded in our ‘social DNA’.
 It’s the enabler that helps us celebrate, commiserate, reward, relax, spend time with others or spend time alone.
 We find it hard to conceive of having a good time without it.